Course Structure and Class Schedule

 Q: What is a trimester?

-A: The programme is run on a trimester basis very similar to any professional degree.
-Each year will be made up of 3 trimesters.
+A: The programme runs on a trimester basis.
+Each academic year is made up of 3 trimesters.

 Q: How many courses do I need to take per trimester?

 A: Full time students will take between 3 to 4 courses per trimester.
-Part time students will take a minimum of 1 and maximum of 2 courses per trimester.
+Part time students will take a minimum of 1 or a maximum of 2 courses per trimester.

 Q: Where will classes be conducted?

-A: Classes will be conducted in NTU main campus for Saturday classes, and may be conducted in our one-north campus or Novena campus for weekday classes.
+A: Classes will be conducted at the NTU main campus on Saturdays.
+Weekday classes are conducted at our one-north campus or Novena campus.

 A: Each class will have an average of 30 students.